php-fig/fig-standards/proposed/http-client/http-client.md

 * Elect to send an altered HTTP request from the one it was provided.
 For example, it could compress an outgoing message body.
-* Elect to alter a received HTTP response before returning it to the caller.
+* Elect to alter a received HTTP response before returning it to the calling library.
 For example, it could decompress an incoming message body.

 If a Client chooses to alter either the HTTP request or HTTP response, it MUST ensure that the